Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/index.md

 client.Identify(identifyObj, amplitude.EventOptions{UserID: "user-id"})
 ```

-#### Identify.PostInsert
+#### `Identify.PostInsert`

-This method post-inserts a value or values to a user property, if it does not exist in the user property yet.
-Post-insert means inserting the value(s) at the end of a given list.
-If the user property does not have a value set yet, it will be initialized to an empty list before the new values are post-inserted.
+This method post-inserts a value or values to a user property, if it doesn't exist in the user property yet.
+Post-insert means inserting the value at the end of a given list.
+If the user property doesn't have a value set yet, it will be initialized to an empty list before the new values are post-inserted.
 If the user property has an existing value, it will be no operation.

 ```Go
 identifyObj := amplitude.Identify{}